JdeRobot/JdeRobot/README.md

 <a name="manual"/>

+### Common Errors
+Could not find a package configuration file provided by "parameter_assertions" with any of the following names: parameter_assertions comes from a git submodule.
+Initialize the submodules by doing git submodule update --init --recursive Could not find a package configuration file provided by "XXXX" with any of the following names:"
+Make sure you have ran rosdep install --from-paths src --ignore-src in the catkin_ws folder already If you still get this error after installing all dependencies, then that means that we forgot to include that package in our dependencies list.

 ### Manual installation

 Downloading the source code from the GitHub is strongly NOT RECOMMENDED for new users unless you know what you are doing.